East Leake and Gotham, 21st September 2025

 Up Stocking Lane near the entrance to the golf course

-Approaching the Cuckoo Bush Mound for a coffee stop
+Approaching the Cuckoo Bush Mound for a coffee stop.

 Overlooking Gotham

-Two of six illustrated information boards on the Gotham Heritage Trail which was created to mark the passing of the Millennium in 2000.
+One of six illustrated information boards on the Gotham Heritage Trail which was created to mark the passing of the Millennium in 2000.
 It consists of a circular walk taking in Gotham Hills and part of West Leake Hills, returning through some of the Gotham village streets, a distance of 4½ miles.

 The Pump and Sun Inn, Gotham